 The spire was completed in 1569 after 6 years of work.
-At 153 metres in height, it gave the cathedral the title of the tallest building in the world, surpassing the Basilica of Saint Peter of Rome.
+At 153 metres in height, it gave the cathedral the title of the tallest building in the world.
+It even surpassed the Basilica of Saint-Peter of Rome.

 On April 30, 1573, the cathedral was hit by bad luck.
 Following a service, the spire and the three levels of the bell tower collapsed.
 Only 2 people were reported to sustain minor injuries as the sanctuary had been evacuated in time.

 Despite this, attempts to construct the nave did indeed go ahead.
 In 1600, construction on the nave began but only the first arch was actually built.

 Thus, Beauvais Cathedral stays incomplete to this day.
 It can be set apart from other cathedrals by its significant lack of a nave.

 The cathedral’s misfortune continued up till the Revolution.
 In October 1793, the sans-culottes decapitated the statues of the doorways.
 They pillaged the interior and desecrated the church to make it a temple dedicated to Reason.

 In 1840, the cathedral was listed on the first list of the French historical monuments.